JieyuZ2/wrench/README.md

 For a brief overview, please check out this [blog](https://www.snorkel.org/blog/weak-supervision).

+For more context, please check out this [survey](https://arxiv.org/abs/2202.05433).

 To track recent advances in weak supervision, please follow this [repo](https://github.com/JieyuZ2/Awesome-Weak-Supervision).

 ## 🔧 Installation